noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 [Fuehh?!
 Hyaannnn?!]

-Feeling my face burning hot, I told her my feelings too, and Kaito-san hugged me much tighter than before.
+Feeling my face burning hot, I told him my feelings too, and Kaito-san hugged me much tighter than before.
 I was surprised at first, but soon, my heart was filled with his powerful embrace...
 Only with happiness...
 And I wasn’t able to say anything again.